MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Introduction

 Symbolic Regression (SR) aims to identify the explicit mathematical expression underlying the observed data.
 Formally, for a given dataset $D=\{X,y\}$, SR seeks a function $f$ that satisfies $y=f(X)$, where $X\in \mathbb{R}^{n\times d}$, $y\in \mathbb{R}^n$, $d,n$ are the dimension of variable and number of data points, respectively. $f$ is composed of several basic primitive operators such as $+,-,\times,\div$, etc. SR has been applied in many fields, for example, material sciences\cite{wang_wagner_rondinelli_2019}, physical law exploration\cite{doi:10.1126/sciadv.aay2631}\cite{NEURIPS2020_33a854e2}\cite{doi:10.1126/science.1165893}, etc.

-Genetic Programming Symbolic Regression (GPSR) has dominated in the past.
+In symbolic regression, expressions are usually represented as binary trees.
+Genetic Programming Symbolic Regression (GPSR)\cite{gpsr1}\cite{gpsr2}\cite{gpsr3}\cite{gpsr4}\cite{gpsr5}\cite{gpsr6} has dominated in the past.
 GPSR uses the pre-order traversal of expression and acts as genes, and genetic operations such as mutation and crossover are used to produce descendants.
-Constants are randomly generated or optimized with the PSO algorithm.
+Constants are randomly generated or optimized with the Particle Swarm Optimization (PSO)\cite{jain2022overview}.
 Although they have shown distinguished performances in several public benchmarks, they are sensitive to hyperparameters \cite{DBLP:journals/corr/abs-1912-04871} and the complexity of the learned expression tends to be high with the epoch increased.

-With the huge success gained by deep learning in multiple domains \cite{radford2018improving}, some works apply the deep learning technique in SR. EQL \cite{9180100} first substitutes the activation function of a fully connected feedforward neural network and refines the expression with Lasso.
+With the huge success gained by deep learning in multiple domains \cite{radford2018improving}, some works apply the deep learning technique in SR. Equation learner (EQL) \cite{9180100} first substitutes the activation function of a fully connected feedforward neural network and refines the expression with Lasso.
 However, EQL is hard to tackle the division operation because it would generate exaggerated gradients in backpropagation.
-Therefore, DSR \cite{DBLP:journals/corr/abs-1912-04871} utilizes an RNN to emit the skeleton of expressions, constants are represented with a constant placeholder and optimized later by SGD.
+Therefore, Deep Symbolic Regression (DSR) \cite{DBLP:journals/corr/abs-1912-04871} utilizes an RNN to emit the skeleton of expressions, constants are represented with a constant placeholder and optimized later by the numerical optimization algorithm.
 The risk-seeking policy gradients are used to update the RNN.
-To step further, DSO \cite{DBLP:journals/corr/abs-2111-00053} incorporates genetic programming into the search: RNN provides a better population for genetic programming algorithms.
-By doing so, DSO achieves remarkable results in SRBench \cite{la2021contemporary}, Since the efficiency of reinforcement learning is lower than that of numerical optimization, MetaSymNet\cite{li2023metasymnet} skillfully uses numerical optimization problem to solve the combinatorial optimization problem of symbolic regression.
+To step further, Neural-Guided Genetic Programming (DSO, NGGP) \cite{DBLP:journals/corr/abs-2111-00053} incorporates genetic programming into the search, RNN provides a better population for genetic programming algorithms.
+By doing so, DSO achieves remarkable results in SRBench \cite{la2021contemporary}, Since the efficiency of reinforcement learning is lower than that of numerical optimization, MetaSymNet\cite{li2023metasymnet} skillfully uses numerical optimization problems to solve the combinatorial optimization problem of symbolic regression.